SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 The tester effectively takes on a _support_ role, operating, for the most part, outside the sprint's tickets (unless they have tickets to do themselves).
 [They'd become "Quality _Assistance_" rather than "Quality _Assurance_"](https://www.developsense.com/blog/2010/05/testers-get-out-of-the-quality-assurance-business/).
 With the free time they've gained from not having to do the checks of all the tickets, it opens the door to a staggering number of options.

-This change will likely be a massive boon to team throughput and quality overall (both internal and external), and it can understandably make QA's responsibilities feel a bit nebulous..
+This change will likely be a massive boon to team throughput and quality overall (both internal and external), and it can understandably make QA's responsibilities feel a bit nebulous.
 But that's because it is, and that's the point.
 While I've laid out some of those options above, it's ultimately up to the team to determine where the tester's newfound time, energy, and passion can be directed, and that direction can change from day to day.

 Remember that, in Agile, teams are _self-organizing_ and need to be _trusted_ to get the job done.
 So it's up to the team, not management, to figure out where the tester can add the most value.

 # A note to management

-Your expectations of the team, how you work, and how you believe the development process works, fundamentally need to change if switching to Agile is going to work.
+Your expectations of the team, how you work, and how you believe the development process works, fundamentally need to change if you want to have a remotely predictable process.

 You _cannot_ expect to have fixed cost, fixed time, and fixed scope.
 Something _has_ to be variable.
-This isn't a factory line, or a construction site, and there _are_ unknowns, so something will have to give eventually.
+This isn't a factory line, and there _are_ unknowns, so something will have to give.

 I recommend scope, because setting dates for things is a normal part of business operations, we want to keep costs low, and scope is the easiest to regulate when you start off knowing that you'll have to regulate it.

-Operate as if having the team work overtime, or having the programmers not write the automated checks, are completely off the negotiating table.
+Operate as if having the team work overtime, or having the programmers not write the automated checks, are completely off the table as options.

 In a pinch, you _can_ ask them to cut out the automated checks, but understand that:
 1. it isn't the tester's responsibility to verify functionality for those changes and a lack of regression as a result of them,
 2. it's _very_ likely that some expensive bugs will make it through and this is neither the programmers' nor testers' fault, and that
 3. the cost for this is that the programmers will have to spend _more_ than the amount of time you "saved" cleaning up right after that deadline if you ever want to have predictable and _you_ will be on the hook for any bugs that pop up as a result because _you_ chose to take the risks involved.

+So unless you're _right_ up against the deadline, this isn't going to be a good choice.

 Plan things so that you can take things out if you need to in order to make deadlines.